agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 ![list-v-tree](/images/list-v-tree.png)

 *Pictured Above: A chart representing the time to complete (N) insert delete requests.
-The first implementation is a simple doubly linked list that maintains sorted order by free block size to acheive best fit.
-The second red line that is hardly visible at the bottom is a Red Black Tree that maintains sorted order to acheive best fit.*
+The first implementation is a simple doubly linked list that maintains sorted order by free block size to achieve best fit.
+The second red line that is hardly visible at the bottom is a Red Black Tree that maintains sorted order to achieve best fit.*

 Here are the key details from the above graph.

 - The time complexity of inserting and deleting N elements into and out of the list is O(N^2).
   - There may also be some intermittent extra work every time we delete a node from the list because we split of any extra part of a block that is too big and re-insert it into the list.
 - As the number of free blocks grows in size the list becomes increasingly impractical taking over a minute to cycle through all requests at the peak of requests.
-- The tree implementation is hardly measureable in comparison to the list.
+- The tree implementation is hardly measurable in comparison to the list.
 Not only do we never exceed one second to service any number of requests on this chart, but also the time scale of seconds is not informative.

 For a further explanation of why we see such a drastic performance difference we can look at the time another way.
 I added monitoring to the `time_harness.c` program that will use Gnuplot to output information about heap allocator performance.
 We can observe the number of free nodes the allocator had to manage and also the time it takes to complete a single request.
 Observe the relationship between request speed and free nodes in the list based allocator.